 This book is great to compare and contrast activities.
 One of my favorite comparisons to make is how Liam and the City Garden are alike.
 My students think comparing a boy with a city is fun.
 We discover that they are both curious and like to explore new places.

 Be sure to check out this book if you have not already done so.
 It is one of my new favorites!

-If you do interactive read-alouds in your class, you can find this read-aloud kit below.
+If you do interactive read-alouds in your class, you can these activities for The Curious Garden below.